Chrisdwoodby/FlightTracker/README.md

 4. Inside the database folder create a new file named db.config.js.
 Once created use "module.exports = {}" and inside the object input your MySQL credentials.

-If you have completed all of these steps successfully congratulations!
-You should now be able to open a fully functional application in your browser.
+If you have completed all of these steps successfully, congratulations!
+After compiling the files and initiating the server you should now be able to open a fully functional application in your browser.